 Texas A&M AgriLife Research

 Texas A&M is heavily involved in research.
 Here in the College of Agriculture and Life Sciences, many of our professors and graduate students are funded by Texas A&M AgriLife Research.
 AgriLife Research is our research and technology development agency for agriculture, natural resources and the life sciences.
-Texas A&M AgriLife Research partners with other Texas A&M System campuses and the Texas A&M College of Veterinary Medicine and Biomedical Sciences, and has 13 regional Texas A&M AgriLife Research and Extension Centers throughout the state.
+Texas A&M AgriLife Research partners with other Texas A&M System campuses and the Texas A&M School of Veterinary Medicine and Biomedical Sciences, and has 13 regional Texas A&M AgriLife Research and Extension Centers throughout the state.

 Texas A&M University encourages undergraduate research through LAUNCH, an undergraduate research program that supports inquiry and research within all the academic disciplines at Texas A&M and through the college’s Research Experiences for Undergraduates.
 Graduate research opportunities can be found through the college.